 The situation is rapidly evolving as a result of the conflict in Ukraine, and the United States, the European Union, the United Kingdom and other countries may implement additional sanctions, export controls or other measures against Russia, Belarus and other countries, regions, officials, individuals or industries in the respective territories.
-Such sanctions and other measures, as well as the existing and potential further responses from Russia or other countries to such sanctions, tensions and military actions, could adversely affect the global economy and financial markets and could adversely affect our business, financial condition and results of operations.
-Our manufacturing operations would be potentially vulnerable to interruptions in the supply of certain materials, which are incorporated into parts we obtain from suppliers that we use in our manufacturing processes.
+Such sanctions and other measures, as well as the existing and potential further responses from Russia or other countries to such sanctions, tensions and military actions, could adversely affect the global economy and financial materials, which are incorporated into parts we obtain from suppliers that we use in our manufacturing processes.